-Arthroscopy is a procedure that allows your orthopedic surgeon to look at and repair problems inside a joint.
+Arthroscopy is a procedure that allows your orthopaedic surgeon to look at and repair problems inside a joint using a fibre-optic camera.
 The procedure can be used to diagnose joint problems, perform surgery or monitor disease.
 The procedure is often used to treat knee, hip, wrist, ankle and shoulder injuries.

 New technology has now made the practice of arthroscopy possible on the hip.
-In hip arthroscopy, orthopedic surgeons are able to view the acetabulofemoral joint and various conditions can be treated and repaired with a minimally invasive approach.
+During arthroscopic hip surgery, orthopaedic surgeons are able to view the acetabulofemoral joint and various conditions can be treated and repaired with a minimally invasive approach.

 The following conditions can be treated with hip arthroscopy:

-Your orthopedic surgeon will conduct a thorough physical examination and order XR’s and most probably an MRI scan before considering surgery.
-During the surgery, your leg will be placed in traction so that your hip is pulled far enough away from the socket for your surgeon to insert the relevant instruments, and perform the procedure.
+Your orthopaedic surgeon will conduct a thorough physical examination, order x-rays and most probably an MRI scan before considering surgery.
+During the arthroscopic hip surgery, your leg will be placed in traction so that your hip is pulled far enough away from the socket for your surgeon to insert the relevant instruments, and perform the procedure.

 Recovery will depend on the severity of your injury, as well as your personal condition.
 Speak to your orthopaedic surgeon about rehabilitation, physical therapy, and any lifestyle changes that might be required.